Sound design: Computer applications and other applications

 Sound is widely used in a variety of human–computer interfaces, in computer games and video games.
-There are a few extra requirements for sound production for computer applications, including reusability, interactivity and low memory and CPU usage.
+There are a few extra requirements for sound production for computer applications, including re-usability, interactivity and low memory and CPU usage.
 For example, most computational resources are usually devoted to graphics.
 Audio production should account for computational limits for sound playback with audio compression or voice allocating systems.

 Sound design for video games requires proficient knowledge of audio recording and editing using a digital audio workstation, and an understanding of game audio integration using audio engine software, audio authoring tools, or middleware to integrate audio into the game engine.
 Audio middleware is a third-party toolset that sits between the game engine and the audio hardware.

 Interactivity with computer sound can involve using a variety of playback systems or logic, using tools that allow the production of interactive sound (e.g. Max/MSP, Wwise).
 Implementation might require software or electrical engineering of the systems that modify sound or process user input.
 In interactive applications, a sound designer often collaborates with an engineer (e.g. a sound programmer) who's concerned with designing the playback systems and their efficiency.